 Fort Saskatchewan City Council

-It has been my distinct honour and privilege to serve as a City Councillor for the past eight years.
+It has been my distinct honour and privilege to serve as a City Councillor since 2017.
 Over this time, I have contributed to the success of the City through effective leadership and promotion of sound business planning and fiscal management practices.

 Fort Saskatchewan has grown significantly over the past two decades and it is moving towards a bright future.
-Strong leadership will ensure we get there and therefore the next City Council must promote an environment where businesses and families can continue to prosper and grow.
+Strong leadership will ensure we get there and therefore City Council must promote an environment where businesses and families can continue to prosper and grow.
 For this, we need consistency and continuity in our Council decision‑making processes.
-I am therefore ready to continue the work to ensure residents of Fort Saskatchewan enjoy a quality of life that is second to none and I am seeking your support to help make it happen.
+I am therefore committed to continuing the work to ensure residents of Fort Saskatchewan enjoy a quality of life that is second to none.

-As a councillor I will continue to focus on the following six primary objectives for the residents and businesses of Fort Saskatchewan.
+As a councillor I am focused on the following primary objectives for the residents and businesses of Fort Saskatchewan.
 I will work with the rest of Council to achieve the following:

 While I was born and raised in Southern Alberta, my wife Judy and I have called Fort Saskatchewan home for the past 29 years.
 We raised two children here and they have since gone onto successful careers in technology and healthcare.